CALM DOWN CORNER TO THE RESCUE!

 11. CONSIDER WHAT SIZE AND SET-UP WORKS BEST FOR YOUR SPACE

 Don’t have space to spare?
-Consider using a portable Calm Corner filled with coping tools which fit nicely into a binder, folder, or pencil box.
+Consider using a portable Calm Corner filled with coping tools which fits nicely into a binder, folder, or pencil box.
 For example, below are some space-saving Calm Corner Kit ideas.

 Lastly, the most important characteristic of how to create a Calm Corner is that your child or students feel safe and supported, and that it is is a space free of shame and judgement